When buying or selling a family home, a rental or a holiday home, it's essential to understand your property tax

 The IRD website provides the most reliable source of tax related information for buying or selling and the following links take you to the pages you need to check out:

-- When buying or selling, the IRD explains your property tax obligations using this tax decision tree.
+- When buying or selling, the IRD explains your property tax obligations using this property tax decision tree.
 Just click on the start button.

-- The expenses you can and can’t claim in tax returns.
+- The expenses you, as a landlord, can and can’t claim in tax returns.

 - This video will help you to determine your rental property tax responsibilities - one of the most informative pages in our view.